 - Clever sound editing: As Bobby enters the apartment complex where his victim lives, we hear a kind of repetitive thumping.
 We assume its coming from a drum set, because it was mentioned earlier that Bobby’s mark is a drummer.
 But the sound turns out to be coming from the tumbling of some sneakers inside a clothes dryer.
 One of Bobby’s bullets goes into the dryer, leaving us to wonder if a forensic investigation will eventually lead to Bacala’s downfall.

 - Most viewers also wonder, on their first viewing, if the scrap of shirt that Bobby leaves behind in his victim’s hand is going to lead to him getting busted (especially because some dialogue earlier in the hour had Bobby mentioning something about “DNA evidence.”)
 But Chase is not interested in turning his series into a procedural—there are already enough Law & Order spinoffs out there.

 - Steve Schirripa does a DVD commentary track for this episode.
 Just as his character delivers the line that prompted so much discussion after the Series Finale—“You probably don’t even hear it when it happens”—Schirripa mentions that Chase and the writers pay great attention to details and nuances, which further seems to bolster the importance of this bit of dialogue.
 But then on the other hand: in a February 2015 interview, Schirripa told Scott Shannon on WCBS 101.1 that “My opinion of the ending was that Tony Soprano was alive… I think life went on.
 What you saw is what you got, and that was it.
 Life goes on, he’s back with his family and just keeps movin’ on.”

-- My header pic is a detail from a Robert Rohrich painting of Lake Oscawana, the actual lake that Bobby’s house sits on.
+- My header pic is a detail from a Robert Rohrich painting of Lake Oscawana, the actual lake that was used in the filming of this episode.